Please select a partnership to see additional information:

 2.3 Children of parents who misuse substances

-Substance misuse refers to the abuse of drugs and/or alcohol.
+Substance misuse refers to the misuse of illegal and illicit drugs and/or alcohol.
 Whilst there may be different treatment methodologies for adults with these problems, they are considered together because the consequences for the child are quite similar.
-Substance misuse refers to illicit drugs, alcohol, prescription drugs and solvents, the consumption of which is either dependent use, or use associated with having harmful effects on the individual, other members of their family or the community.
+Substance misuse refers to illegal drugs, alcohol, solvents and the misuse of prescription and over the counter medications, the consumption of which is either dependent use, or use associated with having harmful effects on the individual, other members of their family or the community.

-Many substance-misusing adults also suffer from mental health problems, which is described as Dual Diagnosis and there may be several agencies, from both adult and children’s social care, who are working with the family.
+Many adults misusing substances often have a range of complex needs including mental health problems, criminality, and have experience of adverse child trauma and there may be several agencies, from both adult and children’s social care, who are working with the family.

 National Serious Case Reviews and Domestic Homicide Reviews have identified domestic abuse, parental mental ill health, and drug and alcohol misuse as significant factors in families where children have died or been seriously harmed.
 Where all three issues are present, they have been described as the ‘toxic trio’, which practitioners should be alert to and consider in any assessments.

 Substance misuse can consume a great deal of time, money and emotional energy, which will unavoidably impact on the capacity to parent a child.
 This behaviour also puts the child at an increased risk of neglect and emotional, physical or sexual abuse, either by the parent or because the child becomes more vulnerable to abuse by others.